-When I was young, someone very close to me passed away and I will never forget the emotion I felt knowing that a beloved advocate, role model, and mentor would no longer be with me.
+When I was young, my grandfather passed away, and I will never forget the emotion I felt knowing that a beloved advocate, role model, and mentor would no longer be with me.
 As tough as that was, it was not until a month later that something happened to alter the course of my life.

-As the dust settled, I was helping the family get their house in order and was tasked with cleaning and organizing files, papers, and equipment that he had accumulated in the office.
+As the dust settled, I was helping get their house in order and was tasked with cleaning and organizing files, papers, and equipment that he had accumulated in the office.

 One day, as I was flipping through a random stack of papers, one page caught my attention.
 As I looked at it more closely, I realized that it was a list of the medications that had been prescribed to him.
 Each one had a specific dose, to be taken at a specific time, for a specific purpose.

 Some were painkillers.
 Some helped with the constipation caused by the painkillers.
 Some were to keep him awake during the day - and others to help him sleep at night.

 And to top it all off, there were drugs for the nausea and muscle cramps caused by the drug cocktail.
 As I read this list, I couldn’t stop thinking about what a terrible life this must have been to live.

 And I found myself sitting there in tears.